What if you want to oppose a bad bill? Where do you start?

-Even if you’ve never taken political action in your life, never phoned a lawmaker, can’t remember that Schoolhouse Rock cartoon on how a bill becomes a law that you watched as a kid, and feel like politics are for other people, if you live in Oregon, you need to know about HB 3063.
+Maybe you’ve never taken political action in your life.
+But even if you’ve never phoned a lawmaker, can’t remember that Schoolhouse Rock cartoon on how a bill becomes a law that you watched as a kid, and feel like politics are for other people, if you live in Oregon, you need to know how to oppose a bad bill.

 This bill abolishes medical freedom and parental choice.

 Oregon has one of the strictest set of requirements in the country for children to get medical exemptions.